 Questions?
 Call 1-800-638-9355

-The success of your dB-Bloc treatment will depend on how you use it.
-It is not enough to simply tack this sound barrier membrane to your surface like wallpaper and drywall over it.
 The goal is to embed the density of this material into a layering system that will include a disconnection in your wall or ceiling assembly.
-The treatment applies to new build, remodel, or existing finished perimeter wall or ceiling surfaces.
+The interior wall soundproofing treatment applies to new build, remodel, or existing finished wall or ceiling surfaces.
 The density of dB-Bloc will force the collapse of vibration, much like placing the flat of your hand on a tuning fork, a wine glass, a guitar string or the face of a drum.
 If the object can’t vibrate, it can’t conduct and pass sound waves.
 For more information on your dB-Bloc application, check these links:See Wall Treatment See Ceiling Treatment

 dB-Bloc is shipped in 54” x 30’ rolls.
 Each roll will weigh 150 pounds and cover 135 square feet.
 Orders can be placed online using the link to the left or by phone to 1-800-638-9355.Order By Phone

-Note that the dB-Bloc sound barrier membrane is only part of your equation.
-The balance of your acoustical treatment should include the disconnection of your framing system, as we outline in our Wall and Ceiling sections of this website.
+Note that the dB-Bloc sound barrier membrane is only part of the equation.
+The remainder of your acoustical treatment should include the disconnection of your framing system, as we outline in our Wall and Ceiling sections of this website.
 For existing walls, the steps are simple:

 - Staple dB-Bloc to your wall